Bill Schermbrucker: Themes

 For Chameleon and Other Stories, Schermbrucker used the Mau Mau rebellion as the setting while using past events in his life to create the fictional book.
 With Mimosa, Schermbrucker wrote a "fictionalized memoir about his mother in Africa".
 In this book, Schermbrucker included the historical timeline ranging from the Boer War to the presidency of Jomo Kenyatta.
 In Motortherapy and Other Stories, Schermbrucker set his book between the 1950s to 1990s.
 He also had his stories take place in various African and North American cities.
 Set around the time of the Vietnam War, Schermbrucker wrote about proposed adjustments in Simon Fraser University and Capilano with Crossing Second Narrows.

 Honors and personal life

 In 1980, Schermbrucker won the memoirs category of the CBC Literary Prize for Aga Dawn.
 As part of the B.C.
 Book Prizes, Mimosa received the Ethel Wilson Fiction Prize in 1989.
 In 2000, he became an emeritus for Capilano.
-His death occurred in Saturna Island on 14 September 2019.
+He died on Saturna Island on 14 September 2019.